PKua007/rampack/doc/shapes.md

 | *E*(*r*) = &epsilon;[(&sigma;/*r*)<sup>2</sup> - 1] | for r < &sigma;    |
 | *E*(*r*) = 0                                        | for r &ge; &sigma; |

 where *r* is the distance between the interaction centers.
-It is useful in [overlap relaxation](input-file.md#class-overlaprelaxation) as a soft [helper interaction](input-file.md#overlaprelaxation_helpershape), because of shorter computation time compared to for example [WCA potential](#class-wca).
+It is useful especially in [overlap relaxation](input-file.md#class-overlaprelaxation) as a soft [helper interaction](input-file.md#overlaprelaxation_helpershape) because of shorter computation time compared to for example [WCA potential](#class-wca).

 **Supported by**: [class `sphere`](#class-sphere), [class `kmer`](#class-kmer),